DavidOrchard/chatterbackbone/README.md

 ####Deployment
 Surprisingly little samples on configuration of dev vs prod

 github.com open source, local and heroku deployed is a bit tricky to make sure keys aren't copied to github.
-I'm really wanted  [http://cogniton-mind.tumblr.com/post/1423976659/howto-gitignore-for-different-branches](http://cogniton-mind.tumblr.com/post/1423976659/howto-gitignore-for-different-branches) but I've had to fall back to [http://stackoverflow.com/questions/3868491/git-ignore-some-files-during-a-merge-keep-some-files-restricted-to-one-branch](http://stackoverflow.com/questions/3868491/git-ignore-some-files-during-a-merge-keep-some-files-restricted-to-one-branch).
+I'm really wanted  [http://cogniton-mind.tumblr.com/post/1423976659/howto-gitignore-for-different-branches](http://cogniton-mind.tumblr.com/post/1423976659/howto-gitignore-for-different-branches).
+Then I really wanted [http://stackoverflow.com/questions/3868491/git-ignore-some-files-during-a-merge-keep-some-files-restricted-to-one-branch](http://stackoverflow.com/questions/3868491/git-ignore-some-files-during-a-merge-keep-some-files-restricted-to-one-branch) but that didn't work either.

+I had to choose between merging or rebase from heroku.
+Merging would always show the merge commit: github branch contains everything and no config information heroku branch contains github branch heroku branch contains a commit for the config information github branch does a 'git merge -s ours heroku^'
+Any further github merges from heroku work as expected.
+This may be problematic again if the config is updated again.

+Rebase was done by making a conflict in the config, then fixing the conflict.

 Modularity and re-use across desktop/mobile is harder than it ought to be.
 Adding a /m/index.html and a different main.js as mobile-main.js has the result that the mobile specific code like mobile-main can't be in a separate directory because the js references in main are all off on the dir structure.
 Maybe there's a require.js equivalent of base href that can be passed in to a main?